microchip-pic-avr-examples/attiny1627-curiosity-nano-pga-demo-mplab-mcc/README.md

 - Offset error is a static level shift that appears on the input.
 This offset is affected by the gain of the PGA.

-- Gain error is the deviation from the expected gain value, EX: the expected gain of 16x is actually 15.9x.
+- Gain error is the deviation from the expected gain value, e.g.: the expected gain of 16x is actually 15.9x.
 As the gain increases, the accuracy of the gain goes down.

 ## Changing VDD on the Curiosity Nano